mendableai/firecrawl-next-supa-in-1/README.md

   for each row execute procedure public.handle_new_user();
 ```

+## During the interview

+0. Clone the repository

-5. Go back to your project and install dependencies:
+1. Go to your project and install dependencies:

    ```bash
    npm install
    ```

-6. You can now run the Next.js local development server:
+2. You can now run the Next.js local development server:

    ```bash
    npm run dev
    ```

 The starter kit should now be running on [localhost:3000](http://localhost:3000/).